getodk/docs/odkx-src/app-designer-directories.rst

 This folder has a predefined directory structure, but the content is entirely dependent upon the needs of your application.

-The zip file for the ODK-X Application Designer populates this with all the subfolders used by each of the ODK-X Tables and the ODK-X Survey demonstration zip files.
+The zip file for the ODK-X Application Designer populates this with all the subfolders used by each of the ODK-X Tables and the `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_ demonstration zip files.
 Ultimately, when you have completed your application design, this folder will contain none of these original folders but would instead contain only the folders which you have created.

 .. note::

-  Unlike ODK Collect, which stores each submission in a separate file, ODK-X Survey and ODK-X Tables store their combined collected submission data in data tables (one row per submission).
+  Unlike ODK Collect, which stores each submission in a separate file, `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_ and ODK-X Tables store their combined collected submission data in data tables (one row per submission).

 ODK-X Tables can display the contents of a table through one or more custom list views; it can display individual submissions through one or more custom detail views.
 Graphical views are simply list views in which the data is presented graphically using a library such as D3.
 All of these custom views are defined here.

-ODK-X Survey, unlike ODK Collect, has the additional flexibility of supporting multiple forms to create, access and update data within a single common data table.
+`ODK-X Survey <https://docs.odk-x.org/survey-using/>`_, unlike ODK Collect, has the additional flexibility of supporting multiple forms to create, access and update data within a single common data table.
 This enables creating multi-stage workflows such as initial screenings and follow-ups, or registrations and status-updates (submission data can be editable, or not, based upon the form used at that workflow stage).

 To accommodate these various capabilities, the :file:`tables` directory is structured such that individual data tables each have their own directory within the :file:`tables` directory.
 The table's *table_id* is the name of this sub-directory.
 When defining a new data table, begin with a form whose form id is the table id.